 Scope 3: This Scope 3 target is aligned to holding global emissions below 1.5degC, aligned to the Science Based Targets and Paris Agreement.
 Purchased Goods and Services: -Supplier Engagement: Contractual requirements have been added for suppliers to report Greenhouse Gas Emissions and provide a client allocation for emissions (coverage of all suppliers with significant spend and all Tier 1 Technical suppliers) and to voluntarily provide information regarding targets and reduction initiatives.
 This information request was formally announced with a letter signed personally by the General Manager (and contract owner) for CT Engineering Group (May, 2023). -Sustainable Procurement Purchasing Guideline: This guideline has been circulated to all CT employees, providing guidance on decision-making for purchases (technical and non-technical), encouraging re-use, preventing waste, cautioning the purchase on non-essential, disposable products, providing support in identifying sustainable products choices using labels and certification -Emissions Granularity and Accuracy improvements: A project has been launched to collaborate with suppliers to provide measured, emissions information for products and services rendered to replace emissions calculations with monetary emission factors using industry averages.
 This data will enable selection of purchases based on environmental criteria and improve the accuracy of the emissions reported under Purchased Goods and Services category.
-Business Travel: - A Business Travel Policy has been released to provide guidelines on how to prioritize low-emission modes of travel.
-An updated version is currently under review in 2024 to mandate strict requirements regarding transport mode selection based on the distance of the journey. -The new CT Environmentally Friendly Car Policy contributes to a reduction of emissions from rental cars.
+Business Travel: -A Business Travel Policy has been released to provide guidelines on how to prioritize low-emission modes of travel. -The new CT Environmentally Friendly Car Policy contributes to a reduction of emissions from rental cars.
 Rental cars are now mandated to be selected based on emissions efficiency with electric and plug-in hybrids strongly encouraged.
-Furthermore, our flagship location in Getafe, Spain has mandated that electric vehicles be the default selection for rentals as of 2024.
-Employee Commuting: -Support for bicycles and car-sharing through FMD in France (active, 200 euros/employee per year), employee recognition and bicycle tracking (implemented 2022). -Initiatives are currently in development for enabling car-sharing amongst lone car drivers, This target is reviewed regularly by the Operations Quality team a
+Employee Commuting: -Support for bicycles and car-sharing through FMD in France (active, 200 euros/employee per year), employee recognition and bicycle tracking (implemented 2022). -Initiatives are currently in development for enabling carsharing amongst lone car drivers, This target is reviewed regularly by the Operations Quality team and at minimum, annually during the EXECOM meetings.
+This target is also related to a financial objective for management representing between 10-15% of their annual bonuses.

-Select from: No [Add row]
+Select from: ✓ No [Add row]